The Compliance Landscape

-Through survey responses, researchers mapped the evolving compliance landscape in which companies operate.
-The majority of respondents’ compliance programs addressed at least two areas of compliance, with 86 percent in scope of product compliance regulations.
-The Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation, the Restriction of Hazardous Substances (RoHS) Directive and the EU Conflict Minerals Regulation were the top three regulations respondents indicated they are in scope of.
+Through survey responses, researchers mapped the evolving compliance landscape.
+The majority of respondents’ compliance programs address multiple areas of compliance, with companies with greater revenues in scope of more regulations.
+The Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation, the Restriction of Hazardous Substances (RoHS) Directive and the Safe Drinking Water and Toxic Enforcement Act of 1986 (Proposition 65) were the top three regulations respondents indicated they are in scope of.

 Get More Insights

 in the Full Report

 Fill out the form for free access to the full report.